-Participation in employability events and initiatives

-throughout the year.
+Participation in employability events and initiatives throughout the year.

-BUSI 3999 [0.0 credit] Co-operative Work Term
+Co-operative Work Term

 This course covers the deliverables associated with the co-op work term such as the site visit, work term report submission and employer evaluation.
-Includes: Experiential Learning Activity

 Prerequisite(s): This course is for students on a university approved co-op work term.